 Katya Perez Guzman

-A case study and performance video will be available for review in November.
+A case study and video on the production is available here.

 IIASA Science and Arts Brochure